Think of a horse.

 I could describe her main features, provide you with some broad stokes information about what she looks like (she has blond hair, blue eyes, etc), but I don’t see her in my mind, so the finer details are difficult.

 Those sketch artist drawings the police create in movies always confused me…

-Now, there’s a reason I like asking people (literally thousands of people… it’s kind of a thing) to think a horse.
+Now, there’s a reason I like asking people (literally thousands of people… it’s kind of my thing) to think a horse.

 If you ask 10 people to think of a horse, you will probably get 10 different answers.

-Someone might imagine a chestnut horse with a brown coat and someone else might imagine a blond horse with a light tan coat.
+Someone might imagine a chestnut horse with a brown coat and someone else a grey horse.
 In one scenario the horse could be eating grass and jumping over fences in another.
 Somebody might smell hay, while another manure… I am almost glad I cannot do that.